Genre: Thriller Caution: Upsetting Content

 Grunting and groaning she got him into the wheelchair.
 ‘He’s still warm’ she thought.
 Getting him onto the table was more of a challenge and she nearly dropped him.
 Only the fear of not being able to pick him up off the floor made her find the strength.
 The table complained under his weight.
 It’s time.

-Dessy opened all the windows, put some music on and secured her mask in place.
+Dessy opened all the windows and closed the curtains.
+Putting on some music she secured her mask in place.
 Concentration furrowed her forehead and she tackled the task with relish.

 She undressed Dave, not surprised to see that he had the same underpants on as the day before.
 Washing the body was heavy going but it had to be done, the disinfectant burned her nose and Dessy was glad she was wearing gloves.
 Massaging his limbs to relieve stiffening of the joints and muscles, she felt a little sad that this would be the last time she touched him.
 She was going to shave him but realized that he would then always look clean shaven and he wasn’t.

 His eyes were a challenge.
 They had to be open otherwise it would look like he was always sleeping.
 She discarded the glue and used the fishing gut, stitched to his eyebrows to open and close them, as she pulled or released the gut.
-It wasn’t perfect but it would do from a distance.
+It wasn’t perfect but it would do from a distance behind a net curtain.